Cooking A Frozen Turkey – What About That Plastic Giblet Bag?

 “We advise removing it before roasting the turkey, but if the turkey is accidentally cooked with the bag inside, there is no concern regarding food safety” said a Cargill spokesman.

-Without the help of these companies, researching the melting point of potential plastics that may be used for their bags becomes problematic.
+Without the help of these companies, figuring out of their giblet/gravy bags are cook safe or not becomes problematic.

-There are many different types of plastics that could potentially be used.
+There are many different types of plastics that could potentially be used for giblet/gravy bags.

 You would expect that any responsible food producers would consider the possibility that whatever they put inside a turkey might get cooked along with the turkey.